asynoradzki/paymove-recrutiment/README.md

 # paymove-recrutiment

+## About The Project
+The app is a simpliied second hand items auction allowing users to sell and buy their items for sale.
+Unauthorized users can log-in, register and view all items availalbe for sale.
+To be able to have access to more features a user has to register and log-in.
+Then users can buy items, view items they've bought, view items they've offered for sale, delete items they've added.
+In addition, users with a role of ADMIN can view all application users and delete every item available for sale.

+The Navbar allows to navigate between available functionalities displaying navitagion options based on the user's authorities.
+Some date is loaded on the application start.

 ## Built With
 Frontend:
+### Progremming Language: Typescript

 <a  href="https://www.typescriptlang.org/"  title="Typescript"><img  src="https://github.com/get-icon/geticon/raw/master/icons/typescript-icon.svg"  alt="Typescript"  width="50px"  height="50px"></a>
 <a  href="https://developer.mozilla.org/en-US/docs/Web/JavaScript"  title="JavaScript"><img  src="https://github.com/get-icon/geticon/raw/master/icons/javascript.svg"  alt="JavaScript"  width="50px"  height="50px"></a>